Armen Grigoryan (politician)

-Armen Valerii Grigoryan (Արմեն Վալերիի Գրիգորյան; born December 25, 1983) is an Armenian politician and political scientist who is currently serving as Secretary of the Security Council of Armenia.
+Armen Valerii Grigoryan (Արմեն Վալերիի Գրիգորյան; born December 25, 1983) is an Armenian politician and political scientist who was the Secretary of the Security Council of Armenia from 2018-2026.
+After Serzh Sargsyan, he is the second longest serving holder of the position.

 Biography

 Armen Grigoryan was born on December 25, 1983, in Martuni, Martuni District, Nagorno-Karabakh Autonomous Oblast.
 In 2001 he graduated from the secondary school №2 named after Mesrop Mashtots in Martuni and entered Yerevan State University's Faculty of International Relations.
 During his study he was conscripted into the NKR Defense Army.
 In 2009 he entered the MA program in Political Science and International Affairs at the American University of Armenia.
 In 2011 he graduated from the AUA.

 From March 2012 to September 2013 he worked at the "Counterpart International Inc. Armenia" as a civil society officer.
 From April 2015 to May 2018 he worked at the "Transparency International Anti-Corruption Center" as a project coordinator of the electoral programs.

 In May 2018 the Prime Minister of Armenia Nikol Pashinyan appointed Armen Grigoryan as the Secretary of the Security Council of Armenia.
 On 15 July 2021, he was appointed First Deputy Foreign Minister, effectively serving as acting foreign minister for a month.
 On 19 August 2021 he was reappointed to the position of Secretary of the Security Council.